chinapedia/wikipedia.abstract.en/Page/Lesbian.md

 Berlin had a vibrant homosexual culture in the 1920s: about 50 clubs catering to lesbians existed, women had their own magazine titled _Die Freundin_ (_The Girlfriend_) between 1924 and 1933, and another titled _Garçonne_ specifically for male transvestites and lesbians.[95]
 In 1928 a book titled _The Lesbians of Berlin_ written by Ruth Margarite Röllig further popularized the German capital as a center of lesbian activity.
 Clubs varied between large establishments so popular that they were tourist attractions to small neighborhood cafes where only local women went to find other women.
 "Das Lila Lied" ("The Lavender Song") served as an anthem to the lesbians of Berlin.
 Homosexuality was illegal in Germany, though sometimes tolerated, as some functions were allowed by the police who took the opportunity to register the names of homosexuals for future reference.[96]
 Magnus Hirschfeld's Scientific-Humanitarian Committee, which promoted tolerance for homosexuals in Germany, welcomed lesbian participation, and a surge of lesbian-themed writing and political activism in the German feminist movement became evident.[97]

-Radclyffe_Hall_-_Sunday_Express.gif's image appeared in many newspapers discussing the content of _The Well of Loneliness_.|alt=Reproduction of a London newspaper, headline reading "A Book That Must Be Suppressed" and Radclyffe Hall's portrait: a woman wearing a suit jacket and bow tie with a black matching skirt.
+'s image appeared in many newspapers discussing the content of _The Well of Loneliness_.|alt=Reproduction of a London newspaper, headline reading "A Book That Must Be Suppressed" and Radclyffe Hall's portrait: a woman wearing a suit jacket and bow tie with a black matching skirt.
 Her hair is slicked back, she wears no make-up, in one hand is a cigarette and her other hand is in her skirt pocket.]]

 In 1928, Radclyffe Hall published a novel titled _The Well of Loneliness_.
 The novel's plot centers around Stephen Gordon, a woman who identifies herself as an invert after reading Krafft-Ebing's _Psychopathia Sexualis_, and lives within the homosexual subculture of Paris.
 The novel included a foreword by Havelock Ellis and was intended to be a call for tolerance for inverts by publicizing their disadvantages and accidents of being born inverted.[98]
 Hall subscribed to Ellis and Krafft-Ebing's theories and rejected Freud's theory that same-sex attraction was caused by childhood trauma and was curable.
 The publicity Hall received was due to unintended consequences; the novel was tried for obscenity in London, a spectacularly scandalous event described as "_the_ crystallizing moment in the construction of a visible modern English lesbian subculture" by professor Laura Doan.[99]

 Newspaper stories frankly divulged that the book's content includes "sexual relations between Lesbian women", and photographs of Hall often accompanied details about lesbians in most major print outlets within a span of six months.[100]
 Hall reflected the appearance of a "mannish" woman in the 1920s: short cropped hair, tailored suits (often with pants), and monocle that became widely recognized as a "uniform".
 When British women participated in World War I, they became familiar with masculine clothing, and were considered patriotic for wearing uniforms and pants.
 However, postwar masculinization of women's clothing became associated with lesbians.[101]

-Gladys_Bentley.jpg resident Gladys Bentley was renowned for her blues songs about her affairs with women.|alt=A publicity photo of a stout African American woman in white tuxedo with tails and top hat, carrying a cane and her signature in the lower right corner.]]
+resident Gladys Bentley was renowned for her blues songs about her affairs with women.|alt=A publicity photo of a stout African American woman in white tuxedo with tails and top hat, carrying a cane and her signature in the lower right corner.]]

 In the United States, the 1920s was a decade of social experimentation, particularly with sex.
 This was heavily influenced by the writings of Sigmund Freud, who theorized that sexual desire would be sated unconsciously, despite an individual's wish to ignore it.
 Freud's theories were much more pervasive in the U.S. than in Europe.
 With the well-publicized notion that sexual acts were a part of lesbianism and their relationships, sexual experimentation was widespread.
 Large cities that provided a nightlife were immensely popular, and women began to seek out sexual adventure.
 Bisexuality became chic, particularly in America's first gay neighborhoods.[102]